Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Guide.md

 > > Children of the Hags—a kind of twisted fallen Fey spirit living in the wilderness and in the shadows of civilizations.
 The birth of Changelings was often involuntary or out of deceit.
 They were born with an urge to join and serve their malevolent ethereal parent.
 >
 > >[!pf2rule]- Duskwalker
-> > Reincarnated soul who were bound to serve the will of Great Spirits, often servants of Ereshkigal to hunt the undead abomination whenever their goddess calls.
+> > Reincarnated soul who were bound to serve the will of Great Spirits, often servants of Thanatris to hunt the undead abomination whenever their goddess calls.
 >
 > >[!pf2rule]- Ardande
 > > People with strong Wood-aligned aether influences.